seasketch/geoprocessing/website/docs/architecture/Architecture.md

 slug: "/architecture"
 ---

+# Architecture

 ## Library

+This document quickly walks through how the geoprocessing framework is put together.
+How it generates a new report project, publishes it to Amazon Web Services as a CloudFormation stack, and then integrate with a SeaSketch project.

+## Project Init

+Everything starts with creating a new geoprocessing project.
+The [init](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/scripts/init/init.ts) command asks the user a few configuration questions and then [generates a new project](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/scripts/init/createProject.ts) on the users system.

-The geoprocessing library is modeled after [create-react-app](https://github.com/facebook/create-react-app) in that it allows a new project to be generated with a single command.
+The geoprocessing library is modeled loosely after [create-react-app](https://github.com/facebook/create-react-app) in that it allows a new project to be generated with a single command, and a lot of the complexities are pre-configured and hidden to let the report developer focus on writing code.

-It publishes a CLI (command line interface) via the `geoprocessing` command [registered](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/package.json#L45), which runs the accompanying [script](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/scripts/geoprocessing.ts), which publishes all of the CLI commands.

-The [init](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/scripts/init/init.ts) command is runnable using `npx` without installing the geoprocessing library (see Tutorials).
-The init command [creates a new project](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/scripts/init/createProject.ts) using the [base-project](https://github.com/seasketch/geoprocessing/tree/dev/packages) as a template followed by merging in one of the available [templates](https://github.com/seasketch/geoprocessing/tree/dev/packages).
+## Build and Deploy

+The geoprocessing library offers a much broader set of commands to a project through its [CLI](../CLI.md) (command line interface).
+Internally these are exposed via the projects [package.json](https://github.com/seasketch/geoprocessing/blob/dev/packages/base-project/package.json) file and the built-in [geoprocessing script](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/scripts/geoprocessing.ts).

-The new generated project takes the geoprocessing library as a dependency, allowing the projects report clients access to the `gp-ui` module and preprocessing/geoprocessing functions access to the `gp-core` module.
-This also gives the project access to the remaining CLI commands via its [package.json](https://github.com/seasketch/geoprocessing/blob/dev/packages/base-project/package.json), including the ability to [build](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/scripts/build/build.sh) client and function bundles using [webpack](https://webpack.js.org/) and [deploy](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/scripts/deploy/deploy.sh) the project using [aws-cdk](https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-javascript.html).
+A geoprocessing project utilizes the many base UI components published through the `gp-ui` module, as well as , allowing the projects report clients access to the `gp-ui` module and preprocessing/geoprocessing functions access to the `gp-core` module.

+A [build](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/scripts/build/build.sh) process is used to bundle individual report components into report clients ready to be loaded by SeaSketch.
+And to bundle preprocessing and geoprocessing functions so they are ready to be run within an AWS Lambda function.

+A project is then [deployed](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/scripts/deploy/deploy.sh) to the Amazon public cloud using [aws-cdk](https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-javascript.html).

 ## Published Project